 7. "What Is The Most Interesting Gig You've Ever Worked?"

-Whether he was fired after a single shift at Starbucks or was a security guard at a strip club for a minute, what people do for money can be kind of fascinating.
-Heck, maybe he's a Yukon River guide who's never had a boring work day.
+Whether they were fired after a single shift at Starbucks or were a security guard at a nightclub for a minute, what people do for money can be kind of fascinating.
+Heck, maybe they're a Yukon River guide who's never had a boring work day.
 That should give you plenty to talk about.

 8. "Who Were You In High School?"